katorlys-samples/Maven-Spigot-Starter/README.md

 ```

 ## Notice
-- Everyone has their own preference.
-Please don't leave bad reviews if you dislike it, and test before reviewing!
+- Test before reviewing.
+Please don't leave bad reviews if you dislike it.
-- Report bugs [on Github](https://github.com/katorlys/NAME/issues), and DO NOT use the review section.
-Before bug reporting, please check bug on the latest version of plugin.
+- If you find a bug, make sure you're using the lastest version of the plugin and report bugs [on Github](https://github.com/katorlys/NAME/issues).
+DO NOT use the review section to report bugs!
-- Go to [Discussions](https://github.com/katorlys/Discussions/discussions) for further assistance.
+- Have any other issues or questions?
+Go to [Discussions](https://github.com/katorlys/Discussions/discussions) for further assistance.